 To control the efficiency of planned noise abatement on construction sites, noise monitoring measurements can be used.
-Based on monitoring results, procedures might be adjusted and improved.
+Based on monitoring results, procedures may be adjusted and improved.

-Prior to the construction process, background noise measurements should be conducted, since background noise levels serve as a reference level to which a comparison can be made.
+Prior to the construction process, background noise measurements should be conducted, as background noise levels serve as a reference level to which a comparison can be made.
 Measurement locations and time periods selected for measurement of construction noise should be the same as those used to determine background noise levels.

-Generally, measurements of construction noise activities are conducted in exterior locations (see Figure 6.7).
+Generally, measurements of construction noise activities are conducted in exterior locations (refer to Figure 6.7).
 Depending on local procedures and regulations, such measurements may be taken at different locations, including the following:

-- At the property line closest to the construction activity; - At residences or other sensitive receptors; and - At the point of closest to frequent human activity.
+- At the property line closest to the construction activity; - At residences or other sensitive receptors; and - At the point closest to frequent human activity.

 Figure 6.7: A permanent, continuous noise-monitoring station at a residential building close to a construction site.
-The microphone is shown on the left and the data-collecting equipment and power supply are visible on the right.
+The microphone is shown above and the data-collecting equipment and power supply are visible below.

-The measurement and monitoring of construction sites can be carried out using a range of different instruments depending on the period over which the measurements need to be taken.
+The measurement and monitoring of construction sites can be carried out using a range of instruments, depending on the period over which the measurements need to be taken.
 Instruments used for this purpose can be divided into the three following groups:

-- A handheld sound level meter with a variety of data output options suitable for measurement of equipment noise and some construction operations; - Permanent, continuous noise monitoring systems (see Figures 6.7 and 6.8); and - Automated monitoring systems.
+- A handheld sound level meter with a variety of data output options suitable for measurement of equipment noise and some construction operations; - Permanent, continuous noise monitoring systems (refer to Figures 6.7 and 6.8); and - Automated monitoring systems.

-An analysis of the measurement results can give a good overview of the noise situation during a construction process.
-These values should be stored, and if necessary, they can be presented on the project homepage.
+An analysis of the measurement results can provide an overview of the noise situation during a construction process.
+These values should be stored and, if necessary, they can be presented on the project's website.
 If measurements are made publicly available, neighbours can follow the process and development of noise.
 The measurement results can also be used for documentation in cases where complaints about construction noise are raised.